Creating and registering a component type

 script_path: str

-Additionally, it's possible to include metadata for your Component by overriding the get_component_type_metadata
+Additionally, you can include metadata for your component by overriding the get_spec

 method.
 This allows you to set fields like owners